• Skip to main content

 Jump to Recipe Print Recipe

 Nothing says fall like the smells of apples with all the spices heating on the stovetop.
-It just seems to warm the whole home.
+It just seems to warm the entire home.

 Chunky Apple Jam finished in a decorative jar.